CodePushGo/website/src/content/blog/en/google-play-compliance-key-update-strategies.md

 -   Validating age-restriction markers
 -   Keeping detailed records of policy changes, data handling procedures, moderation rules, and security measures

-**Consider using Capgo for real-time updates.** This tool allows updates without requiring store approvals and offers features like:
+**Consider using CodePushGo for real-time updates.** This tool allows updates without requiring store approvals and offers features like:

 -   Integration with CI/CD pipelines
 -   Real-time deployment of updates